Darth-Tiktaalik/minetest-missing-docs/voxelibre_mobs_notes.md

 <h5>new values to add when converting from mobs redo</h5>

+appears to want registration in form of mcl_mobs.register_mob(), mostly uses values from mobs redo except that:

 can_despawn is a value that can be true or false but one of these must be set to avoid nil value crash, also needs spawn_class string.

 values for xp_min and xp_max that can (must?) be set, determines how many experience points drop when a mob is killed